Management Tip of the Day: The meeting that's going nowhere

 BOSTON Next time you are stuck in an endless meandering meeting, don't just sit there and suffer in silence - take action, says Harvard Business Review.

-The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org (www.hbr.org).
+The Management Tip of the Day offers quick, practical management tips and ideas from Harvard Business Review and HBR.org.
 Any opinions expressed are not endorsed by Reuters.

 "We've all been stuck in long meetings that bounce aimlessly from one topic to the next.
 Instead of rolling your eyes, take control.
 Be brave enough to propose a solution: